 Thinking about shopping your auto insurance?
-A new Consumer Reports tally reveals the best auto insurance companies.
+The September 2015 issue of Consumer Reports reveals the best auto insurance companies.

 Car insurance ads on TV promise accident forgiveness, vanishing deductibles, and other selling points.
 But those features are just a side show to the main act, which is a company's reputation with satisfying customers after a claim is made.

 According to Consumer Reports, the top 2 insurers are USAA Property & Casualty and Amica Insurance, two of my longtime favorites.
 Just a hair behind them is New Jersey Manufacturers Insurance Company, a company that's never much been on my radar.

 Firmly in the middle of the pack you have insurers like State Farm, Mercury, Geico, American Family and others.